Egmont pact

 The Egmont pact (Egmontpact; Pacte d'Egmont; Egmont-Pakt) of 1977 is an agreement on the reform of Belgium into a federal state and on the relations between the linguistic communities in the country.
 The pact was not carried out due to the resignation of the government, but important elements of the pact were used in later Belgian state reforms.

-The pact was agreed in 1977 between the majority parties of the government Tindemans IV, which was a coalition between CVP, PSC, BSP-PSB, Volksunie and FDF.
+The pact was agreed upon on May 24, 1977, between the majority parties of the government Tindemans IV, which was a coalition between CVP, PSC, BSP-PSB, Volksunie and FDF.
 It was named after the Egmont Palace in Brussels, where the negotiations took place.

 The pact was supplemented with the "Stuyvenberg agreement" later the same year.
 Both would be called the "Community pact".

 Content

 The Egmont pact covered agreements on a number of various topics: